 A versatile and resilient wrestler who carved a lasting legacy in TNA/IMPACT as the first to hold its Triple Crown twice.

-Eddie Edwards, the ring name of Eric Maher, represents the workhorse spirit of professional wrestling.
-Trained by the legendary Killer Kowalski, he first gained attention on the independent circuit, notably in Ring of Honor, where his technical prowess and hard-hitting style stood out.
-His true defining chapter began in TNA (now IMPACT Wrestling), where he transformed from a high-flying tag team specialist with Davey Richards into a formidable, gritty singles competitor.
-Edwards embraced a tougher, brawling persona, winning the company's top championship and etching his name in its history books through sheer durability and adaptability, proving himself as a cornerstone of the promotion's identity for over a decade.
+Eddie Edwards, ring name of Eric Maher, won TNA's top championship and became a cornerstone of the promotion for over a decade.
+Born in 1983, he trained under Killer Kowalski.
+He first gained attention on the independent circuit, notably in Ring of Honor, where his technical prowess and hard-hitting style stood out.
+His defining chapter began in TNA, where he transformed from a high-flying tag team specialist with Davey Richards into a gritty singles competitor.
+Edwards embraced a tougher, brawling persona, proving himself through sheer durability and adaptability.

 1981–1996